USCiLab/cereal/_includes/serialization_functions.markdown

 <a name="versioning"></a>
 ### Explicit Versioning

-cereal supports adding explicit versioning information for types, much like boost class versioning.
+cereal supports adding explicit versioning information for types, much like Boost class versioning.
 This is optional in cereal and by default is not used for any type.
 You can choose to use versioning by adding an additional parameter to your serialization functions (regardless of which serialization style you are using), a `const std::uint32_t`, typically named `version`.